andrewsadowski/msNormalizer/README.md

 # SRT-MS-Timestamp-Fixer

-This node CLI checks for discrepancies in the MS from the end-time and start-time of preceeding subtitles.
+This node CLI checks for discrepancies in the MS portion of the timestamp from the end-time and start-time of subtitles.
 It then updates the MS to be continuous.

 ### Prerequisites